nightlegend/apigateway/README.md

 1. Prepare step(optional)

     <pre>
     start mongo db in your localhost, and update your mongodb info in /conf/app.conf.yml.
     You also can choise mysqldb.
     </pre>

 2. Build and run step

     <pre>
     git clone https://github.com/nightlegend/apigateway.git ${golang_workspace}/src/github.com/nightlegend/
     cd ${golang_workspace}/src/github.com/nightlegend/apigateway
     go get
     go install
     go run server.go
     </pre>

 If running normally, you can access<a href="http://localhost:8012">http://localhost:8012</a>

-If you need a [frond-end](https://github.com/nightlegend/Dashboard) template, It`s will help you.
+If you need a [frond-end](https://github.com/nightlegend/Dashboard) template, It`s will be help you.

 <small>Keep update to here for latest changed.
 Thanks for you love it.</small>